 For those who believe in reincarnation or the idea that the soul survives after death, past life therapy is the process of unearthing old memories stored in your soul from a previous lifetime.
 You might assume that the biggest revelation you'd receive during a session would be, quite simply, what happened in your past life.
-But, according to certified past life therapist Ann Barham, LMFT, most clients realize something that's arguably more applicable to their current life.
+But, according to certified past life therapist Ann Barham, LMFT, most clients realise something that's arguably more applicable to their current life.
 "They lose their fear of death," she says.

-Barham explains that there's something specific to the process of past life therapy that leads her clients to this realization.
+Barham explains that there's something specific to the process of past life therapy that leads her clients to this realisation.
 A normal session, she explains, can last over two hours and begins when she eases the client into a state of deep relaxation, often via hypnosis or guided imagery.
 Once they're in this state, Barham says, the client will start to receive images from their former life.
 Some people liken it to watching a movie in their minds, but others have a far less visual experience and undergo what Barham calls an "intuitive download."
 Suddenly, the client will describe a memory from a past life as if it's been in their mind all along.

 This process continues, with Barham guiding the client through the major events of their past life, until they reach "the death experience," as she calls it.
 "Almost universally, right around the moment of death, people move into this very peaceful, pain-free, love-filled space," Barham says.
 She describes this "space" as a plane of existence where one doesn't have a physical form — just their awareness.